 8. Ghost Adventures The Myrtles Plantation – St. Francisville, Louisiana

 In fact, some sources even celebrate the notion that the property offers the most ghosts per square foot!
-This is because, over the course of over 200 years, the home has been the site of multiple deaths.
+This is because, for over 200 years, the home has been the site of multiple deaths.
 And while some have simply been from natural causes, others have been the result of brutal murders.

-Over the course of a decade, the property’s owners share that over a thousand reports of paranormal activity have been reported by guests, most of them relate to the traumatic events including up to 10 murders, that have taken place on the plantation since it was built back in 1796.
+Over a decade, the property’s owners share that over a thousand reports of paranormal activity have been reported by guests, most of them relate to the traumatic events including up to 10 murders, that have taken place on the plantation since it was built back in 1796.

 Of all of the shootings, the murder of William Winter is the only one with verifiable historical documentation.
 After being shot, Winter attempted to ascend to the second floor but died when he reached the 17th step.
 To this day, the sound of footsteps on the stairway is heard by an endless number of employees and visitors.